 As summer approaches, vacation planning is in full swing.
 Aside from big summer vacations, it’s also a great time for weekend getaways, even right here in Ohio.
 Planning weekend getaways in Ohio shouldn’t be difficult and getting away for a couple days shouldn’t dent your travel budget, as there are many affordable weekend destinations in the Buckeye State.

-We’re sharing a few ideas to help you plan memorable getaways as a family, couple or for singles.
+We’re sharing a few Ohio weekend getaways to help you plan memorable trips as a family, couple or for singles.
 These are all destinations that we have visited and can wholeheartedly recommend.

 Ohio State Parks

 If you’re looking for ideas for cheap weekend getaways in Ohio, we have the perfect solution!
 Ohio has 74 state parks and is one of the few states that does not charge an entrance fee.
 You can’t get more budget-friendly than that!
 Most offer camping, which is a fun way to connect with nature, with each other, and won’t cost you an arm and a leg.